anurag4516/thoughtworks_assgnment/README.md

 ![Katacoda Logo](assets/adminCred.PNG)

-* Set AWS user Pem key naem in  ec2_key_name variable in variables.tf
+* Set AWS user Pem key name in  ec2_key_name variable in variables.tf

 Once you have above Prerequisite you can Directly use this repo to deploy media wiki in your AWS Env by firing below command .
 > terraform init